kenilc/finetune4textgen/README.md

 ### How to fine-tune

-You may also check out this repo and run it on Google colab notebooks using the `%%bash` magic.
+You may also check out this repo and run it on Google's Colab notebooks using the `%%bash` magic.

 ```
 python trainer/task.py \